liborty/rstats/README.md

 * **Version 1.2.44** - Swapped the sign of `wedge` so it agrees with convention.

 * **Version 1.2.43** - Removed `pseudoscalar` method.
-The `sine` method now computes the correct oriented magnitude of the bivector directly from the wedge product.
+The `sine` method now computes the correct oriented magnitude of the 2-blade directly from the wedge product.
 Added geometric product `geometric`.
 Added some methods to struct `TriangMat` for completeness.
 In particular, `eigenvalues` and `determinant`, which are both easily obtained after successful Cholesky decomposition.

 * **Version 1.2.42** - Added `wedge` (product of Exterior Algebra), `pseudoscalar` and `sine` to trait Vecg.
 The sine method now always returns the correct antireflexive sign, in any number of dimensions.
 The sign flips when the order of the vector operands is exchanged.
-The `pseudoscalar` method is vector cross product generalised to n dimensions.

 * **Version 1.2.41** - Added `anglestat` to `VecVecg` trait.
 Added convenience function `re_error`.
 Relaxed trait bounds in `Vecg` trait: `U:Copy -> U:Clone`.
 Renamed `tukeydot`,`tukeyvec`,`wtukeyvec` to more descriptive `sigdot`,`sigvec`,`wsigvec` and made them include orthogonal points.